Spectral properties of generalized Paley graphs: Explicit computations through period polynomials

 for $(x,w,v,u)$ any solution of \eqref{dickson} such that $p\nmid x^2-125w^2$. \end{prop}

 \begin{proof} It follows by a direct application of Theorem \ref{Spectro Gkq} and Theorem 1 in \cite{Ho}. \end{proof}

-Relative to the spectrum of $\G(5,p^m)$, the case $p\equiv 4 \pmod 5$ corresponds to the semiprimitive one, and hence it is obtained by taking $k=5$ in Theorem \ref{semiprimitive} ahead, while the cases $p\equiv 2,3 \pmod 5$ remain open since the Gaussian periods in these cases are unknown, to the authors' knowledge.
+Relative to the spectrum of $\G(5,p^m)$, the case $p\equiv 4 \pmod 5$, i.e.\@ $p\equiv -1 \pmod 5$, corresponds to the semiprimitive one, and hence it is obtained by taking $k=5$ in Theorem~\ref{semiprimitive} ahead, while the cases $p\equiv 2,3 \pmod 5$ remain open in general since the Gaussian periods in these cases are unknown (except in the semiprimitive case), to our best knowledge.

 \begin{exam} Here we give the spectrum of $\G(5,11^5)$.
-By the last Example in Section~5 in \cite{Ho} we have that $S(11,5)^U=\langle (-396,-100,150,-30)\rangle$, where $\langle (x,w,v,u) \rangle$ denotes the orbit of the solution $(x,w,v,u)$ of \eqref{dickson}, and that
+By the last Example in Section 5 in \cite{Ho} we have that $S(11,5)^U=\langle (-396,-100,150,-30)\rangle$, where $\langle (x,w,v,u) \rangle$ denotes the orbit of the solution $(x,w,v,u)$ of \eqref{dickson}, and that

 In this way, by Proposition \ref{G5} we have

 where $n=\frac{11^5-1}5=32210$. $\lozenge$ \end{exam}